alexeygrigorev/workshops/temporal.io/README.md

     https_url=proxy_url,
 )

-# Update fetch function to use proxy
 def fetch_transcript(video_id):
     ytt_api = YouTubeTranscriptApi(proxy_config=proxy)
     transcript = ytt_api.fetch(video_id)
     return transcript
 ```

+Now continue processing.

+## Temporal.io

-Even with proxies, we can still face challenges:
+But even with proxies, we can still face challenges:

 - Requests can be blocked by IP
 - SSL errors (`SSLError: [SSL: WRONG_VERSION_NUMBER] wrong version number`)
 - Network timeouts
 - Rate limiting

+So we need a reliable way of making retrials.
+We can implement it ourselves, but
+it will be a lot of code that we will need to maintain.

-This is where Temporal.io becomes valuable - it provides reliable retry logic and durable execution.
+Let's use a special tool for that: Temporal.io.
+It provides a reliable way to orchestrate workflows with retry logic and durable execution.

-## Temporal.io

-Now let's do it with Temporal

-When processing multiple YouTube transcripts, we face several challenges:

-1. Reliability: Network requests can fail due to rate limiting, timeouts, or SSL errors
-2. Retries: We need smart retry logic with exponential backoff
-3. Progress Tracking: If the script crashes, we need to resume from where we left off
-4. Observability: We want to monitor which videos succeeded or failed
-5. Scalability: Process multiple videos concurrently while respecting API limits

 Temporal.io solves these problems by providing: